-I believe that this is one of the most important keys to raising happy children.
+I believe that consistency is one of the most important keys to raising happy children.
 If you want your child to be anxious, nervous, stressed, confused, angry, unhappy… then just be inconsistent in your parenting and discipline.
 If your child is reprimanded for something he is doing wrong some of the time, but not all of the time, then you are clearly sending a mixed message.

 Little Johnny isn’t exactly sure what he can get by with and what he can’t; which can lead to continual feelings of anxiety and uncertainty.
 It can also lead your child into becoming more and more defiant towards you.

 Have you ever heard a parent tell their child, “If you don’t stop right now you can’t go to the party tonight,” only to watch the child grow more and more defiant and rebellious because he knows his parents will not follow through with their empty threats?
 Every child tests their parents to see exactly where their boundaries are and children do what they do because they can!!!

 Years ago I read about an elementary school in the middle of a city and their play-yard was surrounded by a fence.
 At recess, the children would play all the way out to the fence-line because they knew that the boundary kept them safe from the traffic on the street.
 One day, someone suggested that they do a study of human nature.
 The school removed all of the fence surrounding the play-yard for two weeks.
 Now, interestingly enough, at recess when the children went out to play, they huddled close to the building and didn’t venture out near the street.
 The children were uncertain where the boundaries were and therefore didn’t feel as secure and safe without them.
 The school eventually replaced the fencing and once again the children started playing all the way to the fence-line.